totemorg/totem/README.md

 	riddle | task | ping

-for validating a session, sharding a task, and testing a connection, as well as the FILE areas:
+for validating a session, sharding a task, and testing a connection.
+TOTEM also establishes FILE areas:

 	stores | uploads | shares